Relive the 90s Fashion Decade With These 85 Iconic Trends

 Here’s another 90s fashion trend attributed to Cher Horowitz (Alicia Silverstone) and her iconic preppy style yellow plaid blazer and skirt set from the Clueless TV show.

-The plaid set outfit sees a resurgence in 2023, worn as a plaid cardigan and tank combo to create a modern preppy look.
+The plaid set outfit sees a resurgence right now, worn as a plaid cardigan and tank combo to create a modern preppy look.

 Fanny Packs 90s fashion - 1990s fanny packs, nineties fanny packs, 90 fashion decade